 We’ve all definitely had to adapt quite dramatically over the past few months when it comes to being able to work from pretty much anywhere – but what has been your absolute must-have when working from home, or your favourite office motivation?

-We’ve spoken to 9 of our colleagues across the business to find out what has helped them stay motivated at home, or a top tip that has helped them since returning to the office.
+We’ve spoken to a few of our colleagues across the business to find out what has helped them stay motivated at home, or a top tip that has helped them since returning to the office.

 Despite being lucky enough to already have a great office set up at home, I really struggled with back, neck, and shoulder pains during the work from home period.
 My physio said that it was as a result of sitting in the same position for hours on end, so encouraged me to take regular breaks when practical.